Skip to content

 In May 2025, the league delivered a formal proposal to the Defence Ministry for a dedicated UAP research division.

 On 24 March 2026, the cross-party caucus formally proposed that UAP response sit under the Deputy Chief Cabinet Secretary for Crisis Management.
-That structure would place UAP analysis inside the Prime Minister’s Office rather than purely inside Defence, signalling that Tokyo treats the issue as a cross-domain national security question rather than a purely military intelligence matter.
+That structure would place UAP analysis inside the Prime Minister’s Office rather than purely inside Defence, a cross-domain national security arrangement rather than a purely military intelligence one.

 Why the Statement Matters